 The over current circuitry monitors the output current during each switching cycle.
 The voltage across the lower MOSFET, VPHASE, is monitored for over current and zero crossing.
+The OCP circuit evaluates VPHASE for an over current condition typically 270ns after the lower MOSFET is gated on.
+This delay functions to filter out switching noise.
 The minimum lower gate interval allows time to sample VPHASE.

 The over current trip point is programmed with a resistor from the ISET pin to PHASE pin, as shown in equation 4.
-When over current is detected, the MOSFET gates are tri-state and SS voltage is pulled to OV.
+When over current is detected, the MOSFET gates are tri-state and SS voltage is pulled to 0V.
 This initiates a new soft start cycle.
-If there is a total of four OC events, the IR3475 will disable switching.
+If there is a total of four OC events, the IR3865 will disable switching.
 Toggling VCC or EN will allow the next start up.